tc39/proposal-decimal/README.md

 # Ecma TC39 JavaScript Decimal proposal

-The TC39 Decimal proposal is an investigation into adding a built-in data type in JavaScript to represent base-10 decimal numbers.
+The TC39 Decimal proposal aims to add functionality to JavaScript to represent base-10 decimal numbers.

-This whole proposal is a big open question, and we’d welcome your participation in discussing the design space in the issues linked above. **We are seeking input for your needs around JavaScript decimal in [this survey](https://forms.gle/A2YaTr3Tn1o3D7hdA).**
+The champions welcome your participation in discussing the design space in the issues linked above. **We are seeking input for your needs around JavaScript decimal in [this survey](https://forms.gle/A2YaTr3Tn1o3D7hdA).**

 **Champions**:

 + Jesse Alama (Igalia)
++ Jirka Maršík (Oracle)
 + Andrew Paprocki (Bloomberg)

 **Stage**: Stage 1 of [the TC39 process](https://tc39.github.io/process-document/).